Prasanna116/Design-and-analysis-of-High-Performance-MAC-unit/README.md

 Adders: **Kogge-Stone (KS)**, **Brent-Kung (BK)**
 Each MAC variant is implemented for **4-bit, 8-bit, and 16-bit** datapath widths to study scaling behavior.

+> 📌 This project presents a complete FPGA-based PPA (Performance, Power, Area) analysis flow for various MAC architectures, implemented and synthesized on the Intel Cyclone V FPGA (Device: **5CEFA7F27C7**).

 ## Parallel Prefix Adders
    This project utilizes **Parallel Prefix aAdders (PPAs)** to optimize the accumulation stage of Multiply-Accumulate (MAC) units.
 PPAs are known for their ability to compute carry bits in parallel, leading to faster addition compared to ripple or carry-lookahead designs.